The Pinter Poem – an award for poets in prison

 2020 Pinter Poem

-The winner of the 2020 Pinter Poem award – chosen from those submitted throughout the year to Inside Time, the national newspaper for prisoners – was “An odour was all it took” by Joe Gynane at HMP Whitemoor.
-It was read (right) by one of our most distinguished actors, Ralph Fiennes.
+There was no Longford Lecture in 2020 because of the Covid lockdown, but a 2020 Pinter Poem was still chosen.
+“An odour was all it took” by Joe Gynane at HMP Whitemoor was read (right) by one of our most distinguished actors, Ralph Fiennes, and shared online.

 An annual award

-The Pinter Poem will be chosen on behalf of the Longford Trust each year from those published in Inside Time over the previous 12 months.
-The winner will be notified before his or her poem is read at the annual Longford Lecture in November (in 2023 by Michael Palin, right), and they will receive prize money of £100.
+The Pinter Poem will be chosen on behalf of the Longford Trust from those published in Inside Time in the previous 12 months.
+The winner will be notified before their poem is read at the annual Longford Lecture in November (in 2024 by actress Jenny Agutter (right), and will receive prize money of £100.

 “I had the inspiration that a prize for a Pinter Poem by a serving prisoner, selected by Inside Time, would be an appropriate way to salute Harold’s memory, his love of poetry, and the creative work of prisoners, all together.”
 Antonia Fraser